drhsqlite/pikchr/doc/teardown01.md

 moving to the right.
 The default layout direction for the graph is "right" so everything is placed automatically.

-## Lines 14 through 17 - the nodes of the first branch
+## Line 14 - drawing the first node of the first branch

 We want the C3-C5 branch to be above and slightly to the right of the C2 node.
 For a pleasing appearance, it seems best to make the